Repotting Instructions - Step by Step

 I don’t have ceramsite.
 What do I use instead?

-• Posted by Ashe from Springer Garden on
+• Posted by Anonymous on

 Hi Juli, Ceramsite is highly recommended.
 It could help the drain a lot, and prevent succulents from dying because of bad ventilation or watering too much.